 What does Telstra Offer?

-Telstra is a natural choice for customers who want to bundle in other services, such as a home phone, streaming TV, Foxtel, Kayo, BINGE or even a gaming plan.
+Telstra is a natural choice for customers who want to bundle in other services, such as a home phone, streaming TV, Foxtel, Kayo, BINGE, or even a gaming plan.
 As the owner and operator of many of the Australian and international links used by other providers, they’re in a better position than most to ensure your NBN service is kept nice and speedy.
 What makes Telstra’s broadband plans and bundles even better is that you get waived connection fee worth $99 when you buy online, Telstra Smart Modem with 4G backup, and unlimited landline and mobile calls.
-What’s more, you can score 3 months of free BINGE streaming and $20/month off for 12 months on the Unlimited Premium Speed Plan.
+What’s more, you can score 3 months of free BINGE, and 1 month Foxtel Now.
 Telstra also recently increased their speeds with NBN50 delivering up to 50Mbps typical download speeds and NBN100 offering up to 100Mbps.
+And as for Netflix streaming, Telstra is one of the NBN providers in Australia to be ranked #1 in Netflix’s latest ISP Speed Index.

 What does MyRepublic Offer?

 It’s impressive how MyRepublic has since caught up with what they can offer in terms of speed.
 That and their value pricing, flexible contract terms and custom-built plans tuned for gamers make them one to watch.
-They’ve even recently introduced their new Unlimited Home Superfast 250/25Mbps plans with typical evening speed of up to 150Mbps!
+They’ve even introduced their new Unlimited Home Superfast 250/25Mbps plans with typical evening speed of up to 150Mbps, available at select FTTP addresses.

 What does iPrimus Offer?